Rats, rodents and pest control

 What we can do for you

 If it’s confirmed that rats are coming from our sewers, we’ll lay bait underground.
-If the sewer has a problem that we're responsible for, we’ll lay bait until repairs are completed.
+If the sewer has a problem that we're responsible for, we’ll lay bait until repairs are finished.